Recently, Qwen3.5 has been one of the hottest models in the community. It’s a vision language model that’s relatively small and performs well

 In general, larger parameter counts have better capabilities, at the cost of higher memory usage and latency.
 Quantization is another factor that influences both size and speed.
 Lower-bit quantization reduces memory usage and improves latency.

-quantization levels, for example, 4-bit quantization means it has 4 bits per weight.
+quantization levels.
+For example, 4-bit quantization means it has 4 bits per weight.

 With this information, you can estimate the required memory usage using the following formula (from BentoML):